-- 46. In 2009, emissions from the industrial processes sector amounted to 9,178.25 Gg CO2 eq, or 7.5 per cent of total GHG emissions, and emissions from the solvent and other product use sector amounted to 315.60 Gg CO2 eq, or 0.3 per cent of total GHG emissions.
-Since the base year, emissions have decreased by 25.7 per cent in the industrial processes sector, and increased by 2.4 per cent in the solvent and other product use sector.
-The key driver for the fall in emissions in the industrial processes sector is the closure of the hydrochlorofluorocarbon-22 manufacturing plant.
+46. In 2009, emissions from the industrial processes sector amounted to 9,178.25 Gg CO2 eq, or 7.5 per cent of total GHG emissions, and emissions from the solvent and other product use sector amounted to 315.60 Gg CO2 eq, or 0.3 per cent of total GHG emissions.
+Since the base year, emissions have decreased by 25.7 per cent in the industrial processes sector, and increased by 2.4 per cent in the solvent and other product use sector amounted to 315.60 Gg CO2 eq, or 0.3 per cent is the closure of the hydrochlorofluorocarbon-22 manufacturing plant.
 Emissions also decreased due to the contraction in nitric acid, aluminium and cement production activities.
 The decrease in emissions was somewhat compensated for by the increase in HFC emissions from the consumption of halocarbons and SF6.
-Within the industrial processes sector, 58.0 per cent of the emissions were from mineral products, followed by 28.0 per cent from consumption of halocarbons and SF6, 7.9 per cent from metal production and 6.0 per cent from chemical industry. - 47.
-Greece has made recalculations for the industrial processes sector between the 2010 and 2011 submissions.
-PFC emissions from aluminium production were recalculated due to methodological changes in the estimation of emissions introduced by the producer. $CH_4$ emissions from steel production and $N_2O$ emissions from nitric acid production were recalculated due to identified errors in the AD, and recalculations of HFC emissions from consumption of halocarbons and $SF_6$ were performed following updates to the AD.
-The impact of these recalculations on the industrial processes sector is an increase of 0.4 per cent for 2008. - 48.
-The inventory for the industrial processes is generally complete, except for the soda ash category.
-CO2 emissions from soda ash use in glass production were reported under other (mineral products), but other possible soda ash uses (e.g. in chemicals, soaps, detergents and flue gas desulphurization) were not taken into account (see para.
+Within the industrial processes sector, 58.0 per cent of the emissions and SF6, 7.9 per cent from metal production and 6.0 per cent from chemical industry.

+47. Greece has made recalculations for the industrial processes sector between the 2010 and 2011 submissions.
+PFC emissions from aluminium production were recalculated due to methodological changes in the estimation of emissions introduced by the producer.
+CH_4 emissions from steel production and N2O emissions from nitric acid production were recalculated due to identified errors in the AD, and recalculations of HFC emissions from consumption of halocarbons and SF6 were performed following updates to the AD.
+The impact of these recalculations on the industrial processes sector is an increase of 0.4 per cent for 2008.

+48. The inventory for the industrial processes is generally complete, except for the soda ash category.
+CO_2 emissions from soda ash use in glass production were reported under other (mineral products), but other possible soda ash uses (e.g. in chemicals, soaps, detergents and flue gas desulphurization) were not taken into account (see para.
 52 below).
 The ERT noted that potential emissions of F-gases are not reported.
-The ERT reiterates the encouragement of the previous review report that the Party provide estimates of the potential emissions of F-gases in its next annual submission, noting that Greece has already taken some steps to improve data on F-gas collection, as explained by the Party during the review. - 49.
-The Party addressed most of the recommendations made in the previous review report, except for the recommendation to report publicly available AD on aluminium production in the CRF tables (see para.
+The ERT reiterates the encouragement of the previous review report that the Party provide estimates of the potential emissions of F-gases in its next annual submission, noting that Greece has already taken some steps to improve data on F-gas collection, as explained by the Party during the review.

+49. The Party addressed most of the recommendations made in the previous review report, except for the recommendation to report publicly available AD on aluminium production in the CRF tables (see para.
 50 below).
 The inventory for the industrial processes sector is generally transparent and the ERT commends Greece for the numerous improvements related to the increased transparency of the NIR, which were implemented in response to the recommendations in the previous review report.